Judge pares down Arizona tribal students' suit vs US agency

 Only one of the six claims remain after a ruling this week by U.S. District Judge Steven Logan in Phoenix.

-The lawsuit filed in 2017 sought systematic reforms of the BIE, an agency that oversees more than 180 schools in nearly two dozen states — most of which are controlled by tribes.
+The lawsuit filed in 2017 sought systematic reforms of the BIE, an agency that oversees more than 180 schools in nearly two dozen states but directly operates less than one-third of them.
 It focused on Havasupai Elementary School deep in a gorge off the Grand Canyon.

 Attorneys for several students wanted to force the BIE to provide services for those with special needs, a thorough curriculum, culturally relevant education and staff training to respond to trauma.
 They argued the BIE wasn't following U.S. Department of Education and other federal regulations.

-Logan ruled Monday that the federal agency isn't required to, even though it receives federal funds and granted the a request for summary judgment on some claims.
+Logan ruled Monday that the federal agency isn't required to because the Havasupai school is under the Department of Interior and granted the defendants' request for summary judgment on some claims.
 On others, Logan said the plaintiffs didn't identify a distinct BIE action to challenge.

 Kathryn Eidmann, an attorney for the students and the Native American Disability Law Center, said Thursday that she would challenge the ruling.